Fudgy Eggless Brownies

 Why I love this recipe

 • No egg substitutes.
-No flax eggs or funky egg substitutes are needed.
+Like flax eggs, or funky egg substitutes are needed.
 Yet you still get the same moist, rich texture.

 • No special kitchen gear.
 Just two bowls and your baking pan, and you’re good to go!